Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 A 3D Map of Hoa Lo Prison at the exhibition (Source: Tripadvisor)

-• Tip: Plan 60 to 90 minutes to see both the French-era exhibits and the POW section, and carry small cash for tickets.
+Visitor tip: Plan around 60 to 90 minutes to explore both the French colonial exhibits and the American POW section.
+Bringing small cash is recommended for quicker ticket purchase.

 Information on the board in Hoa Lo Prison